The Emergence of the Big Bang Theory

 How confident can we be in the Big Bang Singularity theory?
 Well, here’s where things get a little complicated.
 General relativity, one of the most well-tested and reliable theories in modern physics, excels at describing the big everyday stuff—planets, stars, galaxies—but it begins to falter when we zoom way, way in, down to the smallest levels of reality, the world of quantum mechanics.

-Quantum mechanics is the science of the teeny-tiny world, the subatomic particles that make up everything around us.
+Quantum mechanics is the science of the teeny-tiny world: the subatomic particles that make up everything around us.
 But this world is beyond weird.
 Light and electrons, for instance, can behave as both particles and waves depending on how they’re observed.
 Energy can fluctuate unpredictably.
 It’s a world of possibilities and probabilities, nothing like the neat and smooth spacetime described by general relativity.

 Many physicists believe that solving this problem will require a quantum theory of gravity.
 Such a theory would combine the large-scale elegance of general relativity with the bizarre, microscopic world of quantum mechanics.
 If we ever crack this code, it could revolutionise our understanding of the universe’s earliest moments and might even refine, or completely replace, the idea of a singularity at the beginning of time.